Extremal K\"ahler metrics on blowups: The main gluing argument

 \subsubsection{Weighted spaces on punctured manifolds}

-Let $q \in \X_0$ be fixed under the action of a maximal torus $T^{\C}$ in its automorphism group, arising as the specialisation over $0 \in \mathbb{C}^r$ of moving a point $p$ with trivial stabiliser around $\X_0$ through the action of $T^{\C}$.
-As above, we fix $T$-invariant holomorphic coordinates $z_1, \ldots, z_n$ around $q$ which are normal with respect to the K\"ahler metric induced by $\omega$, and assume that they exist at least in the disk $D_2$ of radius $2$ about $q$.
-This can be assumed after scaling $\omega$.
+We now define weighted spaces on the fibres.
+Fix holomorphic coordinates $z_1, \ldots, z_n$ around $p$ in which $T$ acts linearly and which are normal with respect to the K\"ahler metric induced by $\omega$, and assume that they exist at least in the disk $D_2$ of radius $2$ about $p$; this can be assumed after scaling $\omega$ if necessary.